Jamie Nares: Painting

-Film
+Video and film

 In the mid-1970s, Nares made a series of short sculptural-related minimal art films.
 In 1978, she released a no wave 82-minute color Super-8 film entitled Rome 78, her only venture into feature-length, plot-driven film.
-The narrative is about the Roman emperor Caligula now set in a shabby 1978 downtown Manhattan apartment.
+The narrative is about the Roman emperor Caligula now set in a shabby 1978 East Village apartment.
 As such, it proposes an analogy between ancient Rome and modern America as cultural empires.
 Despite its large cast in period costumes, the work is never made out to be a serious undertaking, with actors who interject scenes with self-conscious laughter, and deliver seemingly improvised lines with over the top bravado.
 The work features No Wave Cinema regular Lydia Lunch of Teenage Jesus and the Jerks along with artist David McDermott of McDermott & McGough as Caligula, James Chance, John Lurie, Eric Mitchell as a Roman general, Judy Rifka, Jim Sutcliffe, Lance Loud, Mitch Corber, Patti Astor, Anya Phillips as the Queen of Sheba and Kristian Hoffman, among others.

-Video

-Nares' video "Street" (with a score composed by Thurston Moore), acquired by the Metropolitan Museum of Art, is the centerpiece for an exhibition she curated for the museum from their collection on the so-named theme.
-This exhibition ran from 5 March until 27 May 2013.
+Nares' 2012 video "Street" (with a score composed by Thurston Moore), later acquired by the National Gallery of Art, debuted at the Wadsworth Atheneum and depicted street scenes in Manhattan.
+The video was filmed with a Phantom Flex camera on the back of a sport utility vehicle, and featured the daily routines of pedestrians, tourists, and even pigeons in the city, as well as more known figures such as the Naked Cowboy.
+In 2013, "Street" was also exhibited at the Metropolitan Museum of Art alongside 77 works from the museum's collections, including drawings by Francisco Goya.
+From November 27-29, 2020, the Metropolitan Museum of Art projected "Street" on its Fifth Avenue building.